 Use your mouse to play this fun online game.

+Do you love the 80s?
 If you are in the same 80s mood as us today, you probably would like to play the free Simon board game online.
-Am I right? ;)
+Am I correct? ;)

 The original Simon device has four colored buttons, each producing a particular tone when it is pressed or activated by the device.
 A round in the 80s web game consists of the device lighting up one or more buttons in a random order, after which the player must reproduce that order by pressing the buttons.
 As the game progresses, the number of buttons to be pressed increases.
 Simon is named for the simple children's game of Simon Says, but the game play is based on Atari's unpopular Touch Me arcade game from 1974.
 The classic Simon game differs from Touch Me in that the Touch Me buttons were all the same color (black) and the sounds it produced were harsh and grating.
 Simon's tones, on the other hand, were designed to always be harmonic, no matter what order they were played in, and consisted of an A major triad in second inversion: E-note (blue, lower right); C#-note (yellow, lower left); A-note (red, upper right); E-note (green, upper left, an octave lower than blue).